Garlic Parmesan Chicken and Potatoes

 5. Top and roast: Smear the garlicky mixture over the chicken.
 Roast 20 minutes.

 6. Flip potatoes: Toss them for even browning.
-Roast another 10–15 minutes, until chicken hits 165°F and potatoes turn deep golden and crispy.
+Roast for another 10–15 minutes, until the chicken reaches 165°F and the potatoes turn deep golden and crispy.

 7. Finish: Squeeze lemon over everything.
 Shower with extra Parmesan and parsley.
 Take a victory lap.